Endowment Trust Fund

 Endowment Fund Chair, who provides copies to the other trustees.

-Copies of Matching Grant application forms are available on the Tennessee Garden Clubs website.
-Successful matching grant recipients are recognized in The Volunteer Gardener magazine and on the TGC website.
+Copies of Matching Grant application forms are available on the Tennessee Federation of Garden Clubs website.
+Successful matching grant recipients are recognized in The Volunteer Gardener magazine and on the TFGC website.